petrosyanastghikit-commits/admission-atlas-armenia/README.md

 ## License
 MIT

 ## Data Sources

-The dataset was compiled from more than 20 official sources including:
+The dataset was compiled from more than 20 official sources, including:

-- Armenian university admission portals
+- Armenian university official websites
+- Admission exam database (dimord.am)
-- Ministry of Education resources
+- Ministry of Education admission regulations
-- Dimord admission exam database
+- Historical admission score publications
-- Official university websites
+- University faculty pages

+The data was manually collected, structured, and normalized to build a unified dataset of Armenian bachelor admission programs.